50 Worst Foods for Diabetes

 Controlling your diabetes requires a careful balance of lifestyle habits, including eating right, exercising, and taking your proper medication.
 But it can be tricky to navigate proper nutrition, especially with foods that sound healthy but can actually wreak havoc on your blood sugar and overall health (such as some of the below foods diabetics should avoid).

 In fact, diabetics are two to four times more likely than people without diabetes to die of heart disease or experience a life-threatening stroke, according to the American Heart Association.
 It's even more dangerous for those who don't control their diabetes; it can lead to heart disease, nerve damage, and kidney disease.

 To stay on track, be sure to avoid these 50 foods that will spike your blood sugar and lead to chronic inflammation.
 Luckily, life with diabetes doesn't have to be flavor free.
 "After working with thousands of diabetic individuals over the years, I noticed that many asked me the same question at their first appointment.
 'Can I still eat my favorite foods?'" says Lori Zanini, RD, CDE, author of Eat What You Love Diabetes Cookbook.
 "And the answer from me was always 'Yes!'
 It's the portion sizes and frequency that makes the most difference, in addition to how the food is prepared."

 As always, be sure to consult with your doctor, registered dietitian, or certified diabetes educator before making any drastic changes to your diet.
 Some of these recommendations may change if you are suffering from low blood sugar.
-If you’re looking for what you can enjoy, be sure to stock up on the best foods for diabetes, and try out these 21 Best Healthy Cooking Hacks of All Time.
+If you're looking for what you can enjoy, be sure to stock up on the best foods for diabetes, and try out these 21 Best Healthy Cooking Hacks of All Time.